Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/08-workload.md

 # Deploy a Sample Workload

 These applications are provided to demonstrate examples of various types of applications and authentication scenarios for AKS Windows container scenarios.
+You may deploy one or both.

 We've included two sample applications demonstrating Windows Integrated Authentication with Group Managed Service Accounts (GMSA):